Listen to an excerpt of this page

 Sometimes, a fall can be fatal.
 This is especially true when the person is older, slips from a height, or hits their head.
 At other times, a slip and fall accident can lead to long-term and even lifelong losses.

-In these situations, it’s important to know your legal options.
+If you’ve suffered a serious slip and fall injury on someone else’s property, it’s important to know your legal options.
 Not every slip and fall accident gives rise to a legal claim, but many of them do.
 When certain factors are present, an injured person can seek out compensation for their losses.
+An experienced slip and fall accident attorney can help you.

 Key Takeaways